 Valentine’s Day, on the other hand, needs no explanation.
-For most of us, it involves the giving and getting of various treats.
+It’s a day for celebrating love in all its forms.
+It typically involves the giving and getting of various treats.
 It’s a day for indulgence, not denial.

 To Lenten sticklers for self-abnegation, the concurrence of Ash Wednesday and Valentine’s Day will likely pose a conundrum.
 To deny or not to deny?
 Chocolate or no chocolate?
 Dessert or no dessert?
 Wine or no wine with that special Valentine dinner?
 Perhaps a compromise: to begin the denial process on February 15?

 I’ve written several times about Ash Wednesday.
 See: Looking into the Ashes (March 1, 2017), and Saved from the Ashes (February 10, 2016).
-I’ve tried Lenten self-denial in the past, but I forgot the larger purpose.
-I neglected the season’s truly spiritual pursuits–prayer, Bible reading, penitential introspection.
+I’ve tried Lenten self-denial in the past, but I’ve been known to lose track of the larger purpose.
+The season’s truly spiritual pursuits–prayer, Bible reading, penitential introspection–they sometimes were left in the dust (or the ashes) of Ash Wednesday.
 A couple of times, when I renounced all things sweet, my Lenten journey became little more than a period of dieting.
 I wince when I recall certain instances of self-righteous forbearance that must have made me a most disagreeable companion.
 See Mindful Eating, and a Mindful Lent (March 24, 2012).

 Happy Ash Valentine’s Day!